 - Valid national passport (original only and it should have at least two clear visa pages).
 It must be valid no less than six months after the visa expiration date.
 Holders of travel documents such us: Permit to Re-Enter the United States of America, Travel Document, etc. must submit valid Permanent Resident Card (an original and a copy).

 - One picture of an applicant.
 Russian visa photo specifications (3,5*4,5 centimeters).

 - Money Order or Certified Bank Check made out to the Russian Consulate for visa processing.
 Please note that we do not accept cash, credit or debit cards, personal or company checks.

 - Invitation to Russia from a host person or organisation.

 Dear Applicants, when applying for a Russian visa please be advised that

 - In order to expedite and improve visa obtaining process as well as for security concerns the Consular Division is not processing visa applications by mail, starting from June 1, 2010.

-- Non-US citizens should also provide proof of legality of their stay in the USA (US Resident Alien status, form I-94) when applying for a visa.
+- Non-US citizens should also provide proof of legality of their long-term stay in the USA (US Resident Alien status, form I-94) when applying for a visa.